 "MEMORIAL HALL, / West Point, N. Y. / Arthur Livingston, Publisher, New York 735" postcard mailed at Highland Falls NY in 1904 to Miss Kathryn O. Zane in Hillsboro Ohio, very light toning both sides, minor corner wear.
 Dedicated in 1900 to honor General George W. Cullum. $8.50 n(w)m(a)

 "MILITARY AMATEUR RADIO SYSTEM / K4USA" Department of the Army / Office of the Chief Signal Officer / Army Communications Service Division QSL postal card picturing its Pentagon location on front, mailed DEC 7 1948 to Sayville New York, official business penalty notice making stamp unnecessary.
-Seldom seen, even less seldom offered. $20.00 m(a)d-u(o)
+While the mailing address, given on the card front, specifies Washington DC, the Pentagon is physically located in Arlington County Virginia.
+[Even today the Pentagon mailing address is Washington DC 20301.]
+Seldom seen, even less seldom offered. $14.00 m(a)dv(a)-u(o)